Skakarla2023/CSE-2024/Operating-System/Client-server-system_communication.md

 # Communication in Client-Server System

-In client server system refers to exchange of data and services among multiple machines or processes.
+Communication in client server system refers to exchange of data and services among multiple machines or processes.
 In client-server system, the process that requests for a servce acts as a client and the process that provides the data serves as the server.
 In CSS, we can use different ways;
 * Sockets Mechanism.